Re: Growth is a mind cancer

-This is the 29th edition of People and Blogs, the series where I ask interesting people to talk about themselves and their blogs.
-Today we have Sara Joy and her blog, sarajoy.dev
+This is the 34th edition of People and Blogs, the series where I ask interesting people to talk about themselves and their blogs.
+Today we have Simone Silvestroni and his blog, minutestomidnight.co.uk

 To follow this series subscribe to the newsletter.
 A new interview will land in your inbox every Friday.
 Not a fan of newsletters?
 No problem!
 You can read the interviews here on the blog or you can subscribe to the RSS feed.